Intermediate Supervisor Clause Samples

 Intermediate Supervisor.
 The employee and the employee’s representative shall submit a written statement of the grievance to the intermediate supervisor within fifteen (15) calendar days after the facts or event giving rise to the grievance, or within fifteen (15) calendar days from such time as the employee or UNION should have known of the occurrence thereof except for cases alleging sexual harassment, in which case the time limit herein shall be four (4) months.
 The UNION and the CITY agree that grievances must include the following: a.
 The specific reason or reasons for the grievance, including the date of the incident giving rise to the grievance, an explanation of the harm that occurred, and the name, classification, and department of the affected employee or employees; b.
 The section(s) of the Agreement which the UNION believes has been violated; c.
 The remedy or solution being sought by the Grievant.

 Intermediate Supervisor.
-If the grievant elects to proceed to this Step, then within ten (10) days after the receipt of the Step 1 decision, the grievant shall file a grievance with the intermediate supervisor and provide a copy to the immediate supervisor.
+If the grievant elects to proceed to this Step then within ten (10) days after the receipt of the Step 1 decision, he/she shall file a grievance with the intermediate supervisor, and a copy of the grievance with the immediate supervisor who, upon receipt of such notice, shall forward the grievance record to the intermediate supervisor.
 The intermediate supervisor shall, within five (5) days of receipt of the grievance, arrange to meet with the grievant to resolve the dispute and shall respond in writing within ten (10) working days from the date of the meeting.

 Intermediate Supervisor.
 The employee and the employee’s representative shall submit a written statement of the grievance to the intermediate supervisor.
 The grievance must include the following: a.
 The specific reason or reasons for the grievance, including the date of the incident giving rise to the grievance, an explanation of the harm that occurred, and the name, classification, and division of the affected employee or employees; b.
 The section(s) of the contract which the Union believes has been violated; c.
 The remedy being sought by the Grievant.